 At 10:00 AM on a warm Saturday morning, I walked up to her porch where she had a display set out on a table.
-As others visited to pick up their samples I spoke briefly with Karri about the possibility of showcasing her story on The Creative Push, a week later we met again and I did our interview while taking some of the photos here.
+As others visited to pick up their samples I spoke briefly with Karri about the possibility of showcasing her story in this The Creative Push blog, a week later we met again and I did our interview while taking some of the photos.

 Karri’s love for baking began as a child while spending time in the kitchen with her grandmother inventing recipes.
 Her grandmother, also a ceramic painter, offered Karri a creative outlet for ideas through flavors and decoration.
 She gave her some decorating tools and an old cake-decorating book that Karri used to learn how to bake from home.

 Growing up Karri watched Julia Child’s on PBS regularly and found an interest in wanting to create her own unique concoctions.
 Her mom allowed her to spend as much time in the kitchen as she wanted as long as she cleaned after she was finished.
 Her love of experimenting with flavors, recipes, and baking grew into a passion.

 Karri often found herself mesmerized while watching the bakers at Kroger decorate the cakes when going to the grocery store with her mom.
 She was intrigued by all of the choices of colors, flavors, and frostings.
 Both Karri and her sister’s birthdays were around the Christmas holiday, so her mom made them both feel special each year with a delectable strawberry birthday cake made from her secret recipe.
 In college, Karri was known for making homemade cinnamon rolls each week which brought all of her friends together socially.
 Over time the celebratory aspect of food became an integral part of her love of baking, especially how it brought people together, she explains,

 “As I’ve gotten older, I have enjoyed more flavor combinations and the structural limitations and challenges that come along with making layered cakes.
 I always just gravitated towards baking cake more than anything else.”